mirjSolution/Continuous-Integration-Pipeline-Setup-of-Java-Application-Project-/README.md

-# 🚀 Continuous Integration Pipeline Setup of Java Application Project on AWS EC2 with Jenkins, Docker, Maven, Trivy and SonarQube
+# 🚀 CI/CD Pipeline Setup of Java Application Project on AWS EC2 with Jenkins, Docker, Maven, Trivy and SonarQube

-Welcome to the **CI Pipeline Lab**!
+Welcome to the **CI/CD Pipeline Lab**!
 This project demonstrates how to set up a continuous integration pipeline of a java application using **Jenkins**, **Docker**, **SonarQube**, and **Trivy** on an **AWS Ubuntu EC2 instance**.
-Follow these steps carefully to get your CI environment up and running.
+Follow these steps carefully to get your CI/CD environment up and running.

 ---